 NEVER leave a dog in the car in Texas.
 Temperatures can soar and your car can turn into an oven in the time it takes you to go in and order lunch.
 Many dogs die ever year in cars that their owners thought would be a comfortable place for them to wait.

-For more on traveling in Texas with your dog, please order a copy of our DogTipper’s Texas with Dogs guidebook!
+For more on traveling in Texas with your dog, don’t miss our DogTipper’s Texas with Dogs guidebook!